 Education and Work Experience:

-● Must be well trained and conversant with CBC
+• Must be trained and conversant with the Competency Based Curriculum(CBC)

 Knowledge, Skills, and Abilities:

-● Well-developed and mature professional interpersonal skills; ability to interact effectively with children, teenagers, donors, partners and colleagues at all organisational levels.
+• Well-developed and mature professional interpersonal skills; ability to interact effectively with children, teachers, parents, families, donors, partners and colleagues at all organizational levels.

-● Ability to respond quickly and maintain composure during situations that impact the safety and security of children.
+• Ability to respond quickly and maintain composure in situations that impact the safety of children.

-● An incident-free Children’s Check and National Police Check (Certificate of Good Conduct) is a strict condition of employment and must be provided at time of hire and updated on request, consistent with the organization’s risk management procedures.
+• An incident-free Children’s Check and National Police Check (Certificate of Good Conduct) is a strict condition of employment and must be provided at time of hire and updated on request.

-● Consistent with the nature of this position, weekend and after-hours work is expected and required to meet organizational priorities.
+• Consistent with the management level of this position, some weekend and after-hours work is expected and required to meet organizational priorities.

-● Additional responsibilities may be assigned to support coverage for domestic staff and other colleagues who are absent, on holiday or personal leave.
+• Additional responsibilities may be assigned to support coverage for management-level and other colleagues who are absent, on holiday or personal leave.

-● All Kenya-based positions are based in Njabini and subject to occasional interruptions in power and/or Internet access.
+• All Kenya-based positions are based in the Njabini office and subject to occasional interruptions in power and/or Internet access.

-The statements contained in this job description are not necessarily all-inclusive; additional duties may be assigned and requirements may vary at the discretion of the organizational leader.
+The statements contained in this job description are not necessarily all-inclusive; additional duties may be assigned and requirements may vary at the discretion of the organizational leadership.